• Skip to primary navigation

 Haunted Mansion Holiday is the only Halloween ride in Disneyland Park and is Haunted Mansion completely transformed into a Nightmare Before Christmas version of the ride.
 It’s so well done and a can’t miss.
 If you like Tim Burton’s The Nightmare Before Christmas, you’re going to love this.

-Honestly it’s hard to go back to the regular haunted mansion after.
+Honestly it’s hard to go back to the regular haunted mansion after seeing Jack Skellington as Santa!

 Jack Skellington at Haunted Mansion